 I’d have to say In the Age of Miracles by Karen Thompson Walker (NOT the same as Karen Walker).
-Only the hardcover though: it’s covered with a floral print very similar to my dress and matching is very important, wouldn’t you say?
-On a deeper level though, this novel talks a lot about the loss of seasons, of fresh fruit and flowers diminishing as the world decays sometime in the not-so-far off future.
+This novel talks a lot about the loss of seasons, of fresh fruit and flowers diminishing as the world decays sometime in the not-so-far off future.
 It reminded me not to take these simple pleasures for granted when I read it about a month ago, and since I’ve felt like the details of the world are a little more vivid and exciting than they used to be.

 What style icon would wear this outfit?

 Oh maybe Alice in Wonderland if she was trying to pass as a flower instead of a weed in the garden of discriminatory blooms.
 Or a grown up, modern mini-moon?
 OH, I KNOW!
 Princess Bubblegum of the Candy Kingdom from Adventure Time.
 I think she loves pink and sweets almost as much as me.
 Almost.